createwithrani/superlist/README.md

 Nest multiple blocks inside lists of any kind of list (ordered, unordered, no marker, etc), or do away with list markers and use it like a repeater!

+_Super List is open for contributions!
+If you would like to contribute to the project, please check out the [Contributing Guide](CONTRIBUTING.md)._

 ## Description

 A handy little block that can be used in a variety of ways.
 Use it to nest other blocks inside list items, to create simple grid layouts ( like a properly responsive pricing table, or a wrapping icon list), or other use cases I haven't yet thought of!